-Warning About Used Computers being sold on Facebook Marketplace (Windows 11)
+Warning About Computers sold on Facebook Marketplace (Windows 11)

 I'm seeing some computers being sold on the King Yard Sale Page with Windows 11.